straightvisions/plugin_sv_forms/readme.txt

     * Give your form a label to filter and group your submissions by it.
 * Input name check
     * When working on your form, you will get a notice when two of your inputs use the same input name.
+* Border Radius Settings
+    * Input Block now have a border radius setting.

+### New Blocks

+* Form Block
+    * This block will contain the blocks for the form and is a child of the SV Gutenform block.

 ### Enhancements

 * The following blocks are now collapsible, for better content overview.
+    * Wrapper Block
+    * Form Block
     * Thank You Message Block
     * User Mail Block
     * Admin Mail Block
 * Input Blocks will notify the user, if an input name already exists inside the current form.
+* You can now click on the available input values to copy them in your clippboard.

 ### Various

 * Deactivated the feature that input names will be automatically generated, when the input label is updated, due to possible workflow problems.
+* The SV Gutenform block will no longer directly contain the blocks for the form, but the blocks for all form features.
+    * SV Gutenform will now act as a wrapper for the following blocks:
+        * Form (Will now directly contain the blocks for the form)
+        * Thank You Message
+        * User Mail
+        * Admin Mail
+* The "Admin Mail" settings was moved to the Admin Mail Block.
+* The "Send Confirmation Mail" setting was moved to the User Mail Block and the function was changed.
+    * You can choose in a select field, the E-Mail Block to recieve the user mail.

 ### Bug Fixes